 All this experience culminated to where she is today, which involves running The Storyteller agency.Cothat helps brands tell their story.

 If you are interested in booking Kesi for your upcoming speaking event, please reach out to email@example.com.

 Kesi Gardner is an educator, marketing consultant, and storyteller.
 Her blog is hailed as one of the top marketing blogs in the Jamaica.

-She has worked in the non-profit world, PR, and marketing positions for more than 10 years and provides consulting services as Director of The Storyteller Agency.
+Having worked in the non-profit world, PR, and marketing positions for more than two decades and provides consulting services as Director of The Storyteller Agency.
 Co which focuses on public relations, content creation, marketing consultation and influencer marketing.

 Kesi is a commentator and has appeared on national television shows and publications including CVM’s In Live at 7 with Simon Crosskill, CVM-TV Sunrise, Global Voices.org, Caribbean Radio.com, Jamaica Observer’s Page 2, Buzz Caribbean, Caribbean Business Report and Philanthropy.com